-FSP provides protection to the Futures Markets from extreme price movements within a short timeframe (e.g. in case of a Flash crash).
+Future Spike Protection (FSP) provides protection to the Futures Markets from extreme price movements within a short timeframe (e.g. in case of a Flash crash).
 While protecting market from an extreme price slide it still allows clients to continue trading safely in such volatile conditions within reasonable price limits, that are adjusted in response to the market conditions, and are based on Front month prices.
-FSP can be enabled / disabled at a Contract level but is mainly targeted for use on the Contracts set with the "Future Market Price" Reference Price Origin.
+FSP can be enabled / disabled at Contract level.